mtlynch/mediagoblin/docs/source/siteadmin/relnotes.rst

 - Added support for cr2 files in raw_image media type
 - Added a description to setup.py
 - Collection and CollectionItem objects now have nicer in-python representations
-- Fixed unicode error with raw image mediatype logging
+- Fixed Unicode error with raw image mediatype logging
 - Fixed #945 "Host metadata does not confirm to spec (/.well-known/meta-data)"

   + Add XRD+XML formatting for /.well-known/host-meta